fabiangunzinger/online-experiments/chapters/hypothesis_testing.md

 One of Neyman's key insights was that while we cannot control error rates for a single experiment, we can control them over the long-run over many experiments.
 In practice, this means that if we follow the approach consistently and run many experiments we know that in $\alpha$ percent of cases where a feature has no true effect we will erroneously find a significant result.

-An interesting question then arises: out of all significant results we do find, how many are false positives?
-The answer is given by the **false discovery rate**, which is given by $P(H_0\text{ true} | \text{significant result})$.
+An interesting question then arises: out of all significant results we find, how many are false positives?
+The answer is given by the **false discovery rate**, which is $P(H_0\text{ true} | \text{significant result})$.
 Note that the fewer true effects are generated, the more significant results are due to false positives.

 [^1]: See @imbens2015causal Section 6.6.2 and @ding2023first Section 4.2 for details.